Skip to main content

 Article 50 sets transparency obligations requiring deployers to disclose when a natural person is interacting with an AI system, clearly and before the interaction begins.

-Enforcement begins on 2 August 2026.
-There is no grace period — every AI system deployer must be fully compliant from day one.
+From 2 August 2026, with no grace period — every AI system deployer must comply from day one.

 Who must comply with Article 50?